ruprict/oriented/README.md

 ## Roadmap

 * Need to revisit the conection handling code.
+    * Specifically, look at their newer factory for connections.
 * Need docs around configuration
 * Should probably look into a decent query DSL
+    * Thinking of starting with Arel

 ## Contributing